Cdmccandl/ElevatorChallenge/README.md

 - The amount of people walking into or exiting the elevator is untracked.
 - The weight limit of the elevator is untracked, it will always function
 - There are no basement floors
+- There is no handling for cancellation of a floor request once submitted.

 ## Features
 - Configurable number of floors at startup.